aisha1234567890w/FYP_TASKS/README.md

 **🧪 Testing Example**

 What is your full name?
-Aisha Sadiqa
+Aisha Sadiqa.

 What is your gender?
-Female
+Female.

-Email address?	aisha sadiqa 441 at the rate gmail dot com
+Email address?	aisha sadiqa 441 at the rate gmail dot com.

-Phone number?	plus nine two three zero one…
+Phone number?	plus nine two three zero one.

 **ColdBot will normalize and store:**